pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 ### Let the player move left too

 The same idea will let the player move _left_ as well.
-A natural place for this new code is in the same `while True` loop which already lets the player move right.
+A natural place for this new code is in the same `while True:` loop which already lets the player move right.

 {{< learner-task >}}